yuanqing/figma-plugins/packages/figma-component-utilities/README.md

 ### Create Component from Layer

-Creates a Master Component from the selected layer.
-The selected layer then becomes an Instance of the new Master Component.
+Creates a Main Component from the selected layer.
+The selected layer then becomes an Instance of the new Main Component.

 ### Copy Component

-Creates a copy of the selected Master Component.
+Creates a copy of the selected Main Component.

 ### Replace with Component